Retain Statement in SAS

-This tutorial explains how to use retain statement in SAS.
+This tutorial explains how to use the RETAIN statement in SAS, with examples.
 In SAS, it's a very easy and useful way to retain values with RETAIN statement.

 Create Sample Data

-The following program creates a sample data for demonstration -
+The following program creates sample data for demonstration -

 data abcd;